Alice-Bob-SW/felis/docs/backends/backends_list/boson_4.md

-# QPU:1Q:BOSON_4A
+# QPU:1Q:BOSON_4A (or 4B, or 4C)

 # About this backend
-`QPU:1Q:BOSON_4A` is a real quantum chip located in Alice & Bob’s offices.
+The `QPU:1Q:BOSON_4x` backends are real quantum chips using a [Boson 4 design](../../reference/boson_4_chips.md), located in Alice & Bob’s offices

-It is the first chip using a [Boson 4 design](../../reference/boson_4_chips.md) ever released by Alice & Bob.
+ Three chips are currently available in rotation (usually, only one at a time):

+- `QPU:1Q:BOSON_4A`
+- `QPU:1Q:BOSON_4B`
+- `QPU:1Q:BOSON_4C`

+You may check which chip is currently online on [your status page](https://api-gcp.alice-bob.com/console/status).

 Boson 4 chips feature two independant [cat qubits](../../getting_started/why_cat_qubits.md) of identical design, one of which is exposed through this backend.

-`QPU:1Q:BOSON_4A` is only available through the remote provider, with a Felis Cloud subscription.
+`QPU:1Q:BOSON_4x` backends are only available through the remote provider, with a Felis Cloud subscription.

+💡 **Note:** While all Boson 4 chips feature roughly identical performance, we still expose them as different backends so you can know exactly which chip you used in a given experiment.

 ![A Boson 4 chip](../../media/backends/boson4.png)